Quick summary

 How bright should security lighting be?

 Aim for even, modest illumination—enough for cameras to expose faces and plates without glare.
-Full‑cutoff fixtures at 2700–3000K work well.
+Full‑cutoff fixtures at 2700–3000K suit most homes; 3500–4000K improves contrast where security clarity is the priority.

 Do I need motion lights?